-- pass in a Bachelor degree (360 credits) plus a Post-graduate Certificate in Education or any other professional education qualification [120 credits, of which 72 at level 6 (7)]; or - b) pass in a Bachelor of Education degree (480 credits); or - c) pass in a Bachelor degree (480 credits) that is evaluated as applicable; or - any other recognised education qualification that adds up to 480 credits (of which 72 at NQF level 6 or HEQF level 7) - e) A minimum pass of 65% average in the final year of the qualification that permits entry to the Hons BEd.
+- a) pass in a Bachelor degree (360 credits) plus a Post-graduate Certificate in Education or any other professional education qualification [120 credits, of which 72 at level 6 (7)]; or - b) pass in a Bachelor of Education degree (480 credits); or - c) pass in a Bachelor degree (480 credits) that is evaluated as applicable; or - any other recognised education qualification that adds up to 480 credits (of which 72 at NQF level 6 or HEQF level 7) - e) A minimum pass of 65% average in the final year of the qualification that permits entry to the Hons BEd. - f) To complete the qualification full-time the student's general ability and academic performance must be to the satisfaction of the school director.

-V.7.3.7 LIST OF MODULES
+V.7.2.7 LIST OF MODULES